Similarity surfaces, connections, and the measurable Riemann mapping theorem: Affine connections

 where $\zeta$ is a complex valued function of $x$.
 We call this a \emph{conformal symmetric connection} and $\zeta$ is called its \emph{Christoffel symbol}.

 \begin{remark} This is an abuse of language since we also call Christoffel symbol the coefficients $\Gamma^i_{jk}$.
 Context should make clear which one we mean.
 We can motivate this abuse as follows.
-If one takes the definition of connections in one dimension (they have only one coefficient $\Gamma^1_{11}$) and complexifies it, i.e.\ interprets it on a complex curve, then one obtains exactly the formula above in charts, with the difference that a priori $\nabla$ is only defined to operate on holomorphic vector fields $X$ and $Y$ (because they are assumed complex-differentiable). \end{remark}
+If one takes the definition of connections in one dimension (they have only one coefficient $\Gamma^1_{11}$) and complexifies it, i.e.\ interprets it on a complex curve, then one obtains exactly the formula above in charts, with the difference that a priori $\nabla$ is only defined to operate on holomorphic vector fields $X$ and $Y$ (because they are assumed complex-differentiable).
+In a complex setting it is also natural to ask $\zeta$ to be a holomorphic function but we will need to consider here cases where it is not.
+We distinguish this by saying that the conformal symmetric connection may or may not be holomorphic. \end{remark}

 In this case the parallel transport equation takes the following nice form:

 Its solution is

 with